ShellyXueHan/code-challenge/README.md

 - Manual deployment is also available if needed (but not recommended).
 See [here](.openshift/README.md) for more details.

-***MORE DETAILS:***
+***Infra-as-Code:***

+The following code has been created to codify the application manifests and deployment tasks:
+- Turned OpenShift object configurations into YAML templates
+  - The configurations are based from the original RC instance code base [here](https://github.com/BCDevOps/platform-services/tree/master/apps/rocketchat).
+- Parameterized templates with Jinja2
+- Include YAML format environment variable setups

-See more details on the deployment and Infrastructure As Code setup, TL;DR but it's [here](docs/part-1.md)
+More details on the deployment steps and outcomes, TL;DR but it's [here](docs/part-1.md)

-***TRELLO:***

-A Trello board created to break down all the tasks and made easy to track progress.
-There are some more tasks I recognize to further improve this assignment.
-See here: https://trello.com/b/hedKqKK2/code-challenge

 ***STRUCTURE:***